taylorg8900/tavern_proj_2/doc/hierarchical_state_machine/StateMachine.md

 var state : State

-function to compare a given State to state, and call exit() and all that and enter new state yada yada func SetState(new_state: State, forcereset: bool = false)
+func SetState(new_state: State, forcereset: bool = false)
-	if new state != state or forcereset state.exit
+	if new state != state or forcereset state.exit()
-		state = new_state
+		new_state.Initialise(state) <- this might not work, i am trying to keep a reference to the original state within whichever state we enter for later state = new_state
-		state.enter
+		state.enter()
 ```